Below are details of each workshop and the tutor or tutors who delivered it.

 We used light weight loosely woven fabrics; the best kind of weaves for Nuno are silk chiffon, georgette, cotton scrim, muslin cheesecloth and light weight cottons.
 Silk headscarves or previously painted silk with a pattern were fine, the fabric does not need to be plain!
 The fibres and fabrics reacted with each other creating beautiful textures.

 Clare’s love for all things woolly started when she was a small child.
 She has always been a maker, and has tried her hand at many things, but wool is her passion – a fascinating medium only restricted by the limits of imagination.
 She is a traditional wet feltmaker and textile artist.
 She completed her City and Guilds in Feltmaking at Missenden Abbey in 2013 and has been teaching and lecturing on the subject ever since.
 Apart from teaching at her own studio in a Sharnbrook, North Bedfordshire she also delivers a variety of workshops at other venues across the country.

-She is based in the Billericay/Brentwood area of Mid-Essex and sells both painted silk and other textiles, upcycled goods and crafts as Jez Designs.
+Julie is based in the Billericay area of Mid-Essex and sells both painted silk and other textiles, upcycled goods and crafts as Jez Designs.
 She has two Etsy.com online stores: jezdesigns which has jewellery and accessories and jezdesignscrafts where she sells crafting and sewing supplies and gifts.
 She also sells at fairs occasionally and offers bookable tutored sessions in her small studio in silk painting and textile related crafts for adults and children.
 She also runs the Essex Guild website!